kubeshop/monokle/docs/form-editor.md

 ## **Edit Resources Properties via Form**

-Monokle shows properties for diverse Kubernetes resources.
-These resources are identified according to the official Kubernetes API definitions.
-If it's defined here, Monokle will find it, and allow you to edit it.
+Monokle shows form editors for diverse Kubernetes resources which allows you to interactively change the specification of your resources using visual controls/inputs.

 ![Form Editor](img/form-editor-1.5.0.png)